LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Digital-clock.md

 sleep ∞;
 ```

-[Joelle M%aslak](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-028/joelle-maslak/perl6/ch-2.p6) used a solution similar to one of my one-liners:
+[Joelle M%aslak](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-028/joelle-maslak/perl6/ch-2.p6) USED A SOLUTION SIMILAR TO ONE OF MY ONE6LINERS/

 ``` Perl6
 sub MAIN() {